 We consider sound corporate governance in the companies in which we invest to be of central importance in creating and sustaining long-term shareholder value.
 Our policy is set out in this document.

-As a fiduciary, we seek to place the interests of our clients first and to avoid conflicts of interest, including those that arise from voting or engagement issues.
+We seek to place the interests of our clients first and to avoid conflicts of interest, including those that arise from voting or engagement issues.
 FI’s Investment Policy Committee (IPC) maintains full responsibility for all voting activity.
 However, because many proxy issues fall into well-defined, standardised categories, we utilise ISS, an independent, third-party proxy voting service, as a resource in making informed proxy voting decisions.
 ISS maintains a comprehensive set of United Kingdom Proxy Voting Guidelines, which incorporate minimum corporate governance standards.
 ISS then applies these standards to evaluate a wide range of corporate governance issues—including meeting attendance, outside directorships, board member independence, and other factors that can affect director performance.

 If the views of the IPC vary from ISS as applied to corporate governance standards, we vote shares in alignment with our view of the best interests of our clients—and not necessarily with management.
 Voting decisions are on the basis of our internal evaluation in each case and may rely on our own company specific research or other outside research group—in addition to the views of ISS.